Vbatocanin/dynamic_programming/dp.md

 #### Naive Solution

-This problem is like tailor-made for dynamic programming, but because this is our first real example, let's see what would happen if we try and solve it traditionally:
+This problem is like tailor-made for dynamic programming, but because this is our first real example, let's see how many fires we can start by letting this poor little code run:

 ```java
 public class naive_solution
 {
     static int getValue (int[] values, int length) {